NJ Medicaid Planning

 - Life insurance, if the face value is $1,500 or less (If it exceeds $1,500 in total face value, the cash value in this policy is countable).

 - Most other resources are generally considered non-exempt and are countable for purposes of financial eligibility.
 These resources include all your money and property that can be valued and converted into cash including, but not limited to the following:

 - Retirement accounts including IRA, 401K, and TSA plans (In some instances, the plan of the community spouse may be exempt)

-- Nursing home accounts
+- Nursing home security deposits